Keynotes 2026

 University of Massachusetts Amherst (USA)

-Jane Hwang Degenhardt’s work focuses on early modern drama with particular interests in the effects of globalizing processes, historical and speculative understandings of “worlding,” and the intertwined histories of race, religion, and empire.
+Biography: Jane Hwang Degenhardt’s work focuses on early modern drama with particular interests in the effects of globalizing processes, historical and speculative understandings of “worlding”, and the intertwined histories of race, religion, and empire.
 Her publications include the collection Religion and Drama in Early Modern England: The Performance of Religion on the Renaissance Stage (co-edited with Elizabeth Williamson; Routledge Press, 2011), Islamic Conversion and Christian Resistance on the Early Modern Stage (Edinburgh University Press, paperback 2015), and Globalizing Fortune on the Early Modern Stage (Oxford University Press, 2022).
-Current provisionally titled in-progress book projects include “Shakespeare’s Speculative Worldmaking: Beyond Empire and Empiricism”, and “Shakespearean Cosmologies: Aesthetics, Ethics, and Experience” (the latter in collaboration with Henry S. Turner, Rutgers University).
-Professor Degenhardt currently serves as the lead editor for English Literary Renaissance, a top journal for new research in early modern literature and culture.
-She is a trustee of the Shakespeare Association of America, and serves on the Seventeenth-Century Executive Committee of the Modern Language Association.
+Current book projects include “Shakespeare’s Speculative Worldmaking: Beyond Empire and Empiricism”, and “Shakespearean Cosmologies: Aesthetics, Ethics, and Experience” (the latter in collaboration with Henry S. Turner, Rutgers University).
+Professor Degenhardt has recently co-edited a special issue on “Local Oceans: New Perspectives on Colonial Geographies” in the Journal for Early Modern Cultural Studies, and has co-edited a special cluster on “Speculation and the Early Modern” forthcoming in SEL.
+She currently serves as the lead editor for English Literary Renaissance, a top journal for new research in early modern literature and culture.

 Researcher Profile